Why Are Businesses Moving to Florida and Will They Stay?

 There are no state income taxes in Florida… which means that regular people don’t have to pay more taxes to that state from their paycheck every month.
 That has been one of the main perks for retiring Northeastern migrants who move to Florida to save on their pensions.

 But the state and sales tax for businesses is also comparatively low compared to many other business-friendly states with large metropolitan cities.
+In fact, in almost every category Florida taxes were much lower than the average of the US (except in sales tax).

 Florida has been one of the few states that have open up faster and approached pandemic restrictions with some semblance of less regard.
 The state has been open since July 2020 which stands in stark contrast to states like California that have only recently opened.